thiagosanches/python-analysis-pandas-postgre/README.md

 Take a look on [main.py](./main.py) file.

-I tested with small sample of data from the file `filtered-data.csv` with 1000 lines and worked perfectly.
+I tested with small sample of data from the file `filtered-data.csv` with 1000 rows and worked perfectly.
 However, with the real file (4.5GB) on my machine it took forever and I was not able to get any data that I wanted, so I decided to perform the analysis on a database.

 # PostgreSQL